New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

+Shapley values were generated both for the tabular inputs were shown in \figureref{fig:shap_tab}.
+The tabular features were ranked by their average absolute Shapley values.
+Samples of the most positively-scored ECGs and their corresponding Shapley values can be seen in \figureref{fig:shap_beat} (ECGs are periodic and contain redundant information across beats).
+We have also performed additional analysis on the explanations generated by the Shapley value algorithm (see \Cref{supp_fastshap}), where we have shown that by only using a few ECG features identified as important by the Shapley values, we were able to recover 50\% of the performance supplied by the ECG waveform.

-Undiagnosed diabetes leads to increased morbidity and a higher overall burden on the healthcare system\cite{harris2000early, dall2019economic}.
-The capacity to screen for diabetes is primarily limited by the frequency of patient interactions with the healthcare system.
+Undiagnosed diabetes leads to increased morbidity and a higher overall burden on the healthcare system \citep{harris2000early, dall2019economic}.
+The capacity to screen for diabetes is primarily limited by both the frequency of visits and the time available at those visits.
 Improving this capacity requires better use of existing patient interactions in clinical settings and an improved capacity to screen for diabetes in the community.
-Such improvements will be crucial for identifying the 8.5 million US adults with undiagnosed type 2 diabetes\cite{CDC2020}.
+Such improvements will be crucial for identifying the 8.5 million US adults with undiagnosed type 2 diabetes \citep{CDC2020}.

+This work demonstrates how diabetes assessment benefits from the incorporation of ECGs.
+We have shown that ECG-based assessment outperforms existing assessment tools, achieving a higher PPV at the desired TPR (0.72).
+The higher PPV implies that using the ECG reduces false alerts relative to the ADA risk score.
+At the same PPV level (0.08), the ECG had far fewer missed cases than the ADA risk score.
+In the outpatient settings, the AI-enhanced model can be run in the background and identify patients with diabetes who had their ECGs taken.
+If a patient has an ECG taken, the model scores can be then incorporated into routine practice.
+As 87\% of high-likelihood patients did not have their HbA1c assessed, the ECG model would improve the quality of clinical care and screening for diabetes by detecting cases that would otherwise be missed.